 About Me

-I facilitate trainings on intersectionality in sexual & relationship violence work, anti-racism in higher education, trauma-informed care, and wellness & healing as resistance
+I facilitate trainings on intersectionality in sexual & relationship violence work, critical qualitative methodologies, anti-racism in higher education, trauma-informed care, and wellness & healing as resistance.

 My background in student affairs influences my research and teaching.